Marc Laithwaite and his incredible team of staff and volunteers have supported our founder Rich …

 EPOC stands for Eight Principles Of Change.
-It has been developed by Rich Price, with the help of people who have overcome adversity.
-The EPOC Programme empowers individuals, not only to make the transformation from addiction to recovery, but also to become aware of what has shaped their addiction, whilst simultaneously identifying possibilities for growth and success.
+It has been developed by Rich Price, with the Insights of people who have overcome their adversity.
+The EPOC Programme empowers individuals, not only to make the transformation from addiction and adversity to recovery, but also to become aware of what has shaped their past, whilst simultaneously identifying possibilities for growth and success.

 Born from observations of needless painful relapses and stagnant recovery, the EPOC Programme aims to build on existing skills, talents, and assets to encourage perpetual sustainable growth.